Lizzd/Openpose-Pose-classify/README.md

 The code serves to manage the action standard in the home rehabilitation, and the current database already supports the classification task of realizing six different actions.
 The classification of human activities uses a 2D pose and a 3D transformation time series datasets and an LSTM RNN.
-The 2D pose time seires dataset is transformed from videos, while the 3D transformation time series datasets is transformed from accelerators data.
+The 2D pose time seires dataset is transformed from videos, while the 3D transformation time series datasets is transformed from accelerometers data.
 The idea is to prove the concept that using both series of 2D pose and 3D transformation, rather than only using one of them, can produce an accurater estimation of the behaviour of a person.
 This is a step towards creating a method of classifying an human's current behaviour state and predicting it's likely next state, allowing for better self motion management in the home rehabilitation.